MattHodge/Hubot-DSC-Resource/README.md

 The DSC Resource Module is called `Hubot` and is available on the PowerShell Gallery:
 * https://www.powershellgallery.com/packages/Hubot

+## Testing Using Test-Kitchen
+* Make sure the repo is cloned as `Hubot` or Test-Kitchen will not work.

 ## Versions

 ### 1.1.4